 Public Safety It is the mission of the Emory Department of Public Safety to provide professional police, fire safety, and emergency medical services in partnership with the community we serve.

-Sexual Misconduct Resources The Sexual Misconduct Resources site is a hub for all information related to the university's sexual misconduct policy, as well as instructions for getting help in the aftermath of an incident and/or in filing a report.
+Sexual Misconduct Resources The Sexual Misconduct Resources page provides information related to the university's sexual misconduct policy, as well as instructions for getting help in the aftermath of an incident and/or in filing a report with Title IX.

 Critical Event Preparedness and Response The Office of Critical Event Preparedness and Response (CEPAR) serves as the center for Emory enterprise-wide planning for and coordinated response to catastrophic events affecting Emory and the broader community.